 "No. She's already been and guess what?
-I've won the lottery!"
+I've won the Premium Bonds!"

-Pound signs instantly appeared in front of Mrs. Kelly's eyes which were now as wide as saucers.
+Pound signs instantly appeared in front of Mrs Kelly's eyes which were now as wide as saucers.
 "How much?"
-She swivelled round with all the grace of a ballerina, listening intently for his answer.
+She swivelled around with all the grace of a ballerina, listening intently for his answer.

 "Ten thousand smackeroos!"

 "Oh, Barry, how wonderful.
 Would you like to come in for an early morning cuppa?
 Do call me Edna by the way."
 She'd never asked him into her bungalow once in the two years they'd lived on the small select development of homes for the over-fifty-fives and they'd certainly never been on first name terms before.

 Barry agreed, noticing the dramatic change in his neighbour's attitude.
 It looked like his cunning plan would work.
 He'd always admired her from a distance and now he'd mentioned the windfall he'd managed to transform her aloofness in the twinkling of an eye as he'd guessed.
 Funny how money makes all the difference he thought, even at their time of life.

 Here they were; kids grown, widowed and living in "Superbly appointed accommodation for the discerning middle-aged," as the brochure had aptly put it, with only themselves to consider.
 But the thought of a bit of extra cash was an attractive prospect nonetheless.